PrismRL/prism/_sources/making-a-roguelike/part2.rst.txt

          local cellMask = cell:getCollisionMask()
          local mover = self.owner:get(prism.components.Mover)
-         local mask = mover and mover.mask or 0 -- default to the immovable mask
+         if mover then
             -- We have a Void component on the cell.
 If the actor CAN'T move here -- then they fall.
-         return not prism.Collision.checkBitmaskOverlap(cellMask, mask)
+            return not prism.Collision.checkBitmaskOverlap(cellMask, mover.mask)
          end

-      --- @param level Level
+         return true
+      end

       function Fall:perform(level)
          level:perform(prism.actions.Die(self.owner))
       end